 Contextual influences on boldness and concern

-All the contextual variables, which could help identify situations more likely to lead to dangerous interactions, were significantly related to coyote boldness (Figure 6, Table 3 in Appendix 2).
+All five contextual variables were significantly related to coyote boldness (Figure 6, Table 3 in Appendix 2).
+Bold behaviour was described more frequently when reporters were walking, when dogs were mentioned, and when two or three coyotes were present.
 Aggressive coyote behaviour was reported more frequently than expected when cats or dogs were mentioned, when dogs were off-leash, and when two or more than three coyotes were observed.
-Bold behaviour, which is less of a direct threat to human or pet safety but still presents an actual risk, was more frequent when reporters were walking, when dogs were mentioned, and when two or three coyotes were present.
 The least threatening coyote behaviours, avoidance and indifference, occurred mostly in reports when people were driving, cycling, or in their home or yard, when only one coyote was observed, and when coyotes were perceived as healthy.

-Most contextual variables were related to human concern, demonstrating that they are important factors affecting the perceived risk presented by coyotes (Figure 6, Table 3 in Appendix 2).
+Most contextual variables were also related to human concern, demonstrating that they were important factors affecting the perceived risk presented by coyotes (Figure 6, Table 3 in Appendix 2).
 Concern was more frequently reported when dogs, children, or multiple vulnerable individuals were mentioned; conversely, reports that didn’t mention any vulnerable individuals expressed less concern.
-Perceptions were more likely to be positive when only one coyote was observed and when the coyote(s) were described as healthy
+Perceptions were more likely to be positive when only one coyote was observed and when the coyote(s) were described as healthy.

 DISCUSSION

-Human-coyote conflict is increasing in urban areas throughout North America (White and Gehrt 2009, Baker and Timm 2017), creating a need to better understand the spatial, temporal, and contextual factors that predict coyote boldness and human concern as these factors are essential for informing future management strategies.
-We used our community science data to demonstrate that coyotes are bolder in areas with more mowed grass, but less bold closer to roads and in areas with higher building density.
-We also found that, during the pup rearing season, reports of boldness were more frequent in areas with higher amounts of modified open land cover.
-Human concern was greater in areas with more residential land cover and areas with more modified open land cover, as well as during the dispersal season.
-Most notably, boldness and human concern both increased significantly from 2012 to 2021.
-Lastly, we identified several contextual variables that were strongly related to human-coyote conflict.
-Aggressive coyote behaviour was more frequent when reports mentioned free-roaming cats and off-leash dogs, and while the presence of children was not related to coyote boldness, the level of human concern was greatest when reports mentioned children and/or dogs.
+Human-coyote conflict is increasing in urban areas throughout North America (White and Gehrt 2009, Baker and Timm 2017), creating a need to better understand the variables that predict conflict so that they can inform future management strategies.
+We used data from a 10-year database of citizen reports to study whether spatial, temporal, and contextual variables could predict the degree of boldness in descriptions of coyote behaviour and concern in perceptions of coyotes expressed by reporters.
+We found that descriptions of coyote boldness increased: in residential areas and with building density; over time and in the pup rearing season; and when reporters were walking, mentioned a cat or dog, and when more coyotes were present.
+Human concern was greater: in areas with higher percentages of residential and modified open land cover; over time and during the dispersal season; and when reporters mentioned vulnerable individuals.
+Both of boldness and human concern increased significantly from 2012 to 2021.

 Spatiotemporal patterns in coyote boldness